White House announces additions to press shop

 The House Intelligence Committee, chaired by Rep. Adam Schiff, D-Calif., is investigating the president, after the panel, formerly led by Rep. Devin Nunes, R-Calif., probed allegations of Russian meddling in the 2016 presidential election as well as the law enforcement and intelligence community’s handling.

-Chairman Eliot Engel, D-N.Y., of the House Foreign Affairs Committee, just this month dissolved a subcommittee designated solely for terrorism, and redirected resources for the panel to instead focus on investigations into whether the president’s relationships and communications with foreign leaders, as well as Trump’s financial dealings with certain countries in the Middle East and Russia, has “affected what he’s done in foreign policy.”
+Chairman Eliot Engel, D-N.Y., of the House Foreign Affairs Committee, just this month dissolved the Subcommittee on Terrorism, Nonproliferation, and Trade, and redirected resources for the panel to instead focus on investigations into whether the president’s relationships and communications with foreign leaders, as well as Trump’s financial dealings with certain countries in the Middle East and Russia, has “affected what he’s done in foreign policy.”
+The subcommittee's former duties and responsibilities have since been placed under the jurisdiction of other subcommittees.

+The Democratic chairman, who has been in Congress for nearly three decades representing areas of the Bronx and Westchester County, said that there “wasn’t a great clamor” from lawmakers to keep the terrorism panel.

+“I’ve been clear that oversight will be a priority of mine as Chairman, and part of that is reestablishing a Foreign Affairs Oversight and Investigations Subcommittee, which existed for much of the last 20 years.
+Of course the Committee will still deal with the threat of terrorism.
+In fact, we’re expanding the jurisdiction of our subcommittees for different parts of the world to include terrorism so they’re better able to grapple with this problem with a regional focus,” Engel said.

 CLICK HERE TO GET THE FOX NEWS APP